Akuli/asda/README.md

 I thought about the name of the programming language for a while.
-My previous programming language was called Ö (that's not O, that's Ö), and even though there's an Ö key on the keyboard (next to the Ä key), some people found that hard to type for some reason.
+My previous programming language was called Ö (that's not O, that's Ö), and even though there's an Ö key on the keyboard right next to the Ä key, some people found Ö difficult to type for some reason.
 On the other hand, it's very easy to type asda.
 I also searched for "asda programming language" and I didn't find anything relevant.

+### Is there any documentation?

+Not yet, but there's [an examples directory](examples/).

+### Are there any tests?

+Not yet.